PassiveModding/sentimental/readme.md

 # Sentiment Analysis

 ## Description
-The Sentiment Analysis Application is a straightforward and efficient tool for analyzing the sentiment of text data using the Google Cloud Natural Language API.
-The application is designed to process input data through a series of steps, from data ingestion to sentiment analysis, and store the results for further analysis.
+Sentiment Analysis is a straightforward and efficient tool for analyzing the sentiment of text data using the Google Cloud Natural Language API.
+This application is designed to process input data through a series of steps, from data ingestion to sentiment analysis, and store the results for further analysis.

 ## Features
 The application consists of several components that work seamlessly together to achieve sentiment analysis: